 Singapore Airlines’ world’s longest flight: What it’s like to fly 18 hours in the back of the plane

 SINGAPORE: It’s past midnight on Friday (Oct 12).
-Singapore Airlines is making history and I’m going along for the ride.
+Singapore Airlines is making history bringing back what's arguably the world's longest flight, and I’m going along for the ride.

 I’m on board the inaugural flight of SQ22, SIA’s new non-stop service to New York.
 It’s the first time the national carrier is serving this route in five years, after deeming it unsustainable - due, in part, to rising fuel prices - and axeing it in 2013.